-A VPN is often used to hide your IP address in order to surf anonymously on the Internet.
-However, a wrong configuration by the user or the VPN software can lead to a leak of the original IP address or other sensitive information.
-The EXPERTE.com DNS Leak Test checks whether your DNS requests are sent to a secure DNS server.
+A VPN is a great way to hide your IP address and surf the Internet anonymously.
+However, if your VPN's software hasn't been configured properly, your original IP address or other sensitive information can be leaked.
+The EXPERTE.com DNS Leak Test checks whether your DNS requests are being sent to a secure DNS server.

 Note: For the test to produce meaningful results, you must be connected to a VPN.

-The Domain Name System (DNS) is responsible for resolving an Internet address like www.experte.com into the corresponding IP of the web server.
-Therefore, when you visit a website, your computer sends a query to a DNS server (name server), which responds with the appropriate IP address.
+The Domain Name System (DNS) is responsible for resolving an Internet address (like www.experte.com) into the corresponding IP of the webserver.
+Therefore, whenever you visit a website, your computer sends a query to a DNS server (name server), which responds with the appropriate IP address.

-If your computer now sends the DNS queries to a DNS server that does not belong to the VPN provider, this DNS server will find out all the websites you have visited.
-Since the DNS protocol is also largely unencrypted, this data can also be monitored during transmission.
+When your computer sends DNS queries to a DNS server that does not belong to the VPN provider, this DNS server will be able to determine all websites that you have visited.
+Since the DNS protocol is largely unencrypted, it's possible to monitor this data during transmission.

 What Information Is Leaked?

 A DNS leak tells the DNS provider which Internet addresses are contacting you.
-This way he knows
+As a result, the DNS provider can ascertain:

 - which websites you visit